docker/docs/install/upgrade/upgrade-major.md

 DTR 2.0.
 Then you migrate the data from your DTR 1.4.3 installation to the 2.0 installation.
 Finally, you decommission your 1.4.3 by uninstalling it.

 ## Step 1.
+Upgrade DTR to 1.4.3

+Make sure you're running DTR 1.4.3.
+If that's not the case, upgrade your installation to the 1.4.3 version.

+## Step 2.
 Install DTR 2.0

-The first step in upgrading to DTR 2.0 is doing a fresh installation of DTR 2.0.
+To upgrade to DTR 2.0, you first need to do a fresh installation of DTR 2.0.
 This can be done on the same node where DTR 1.4.3 is already running or on a new node.